“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Follow that ship and fire torpedo!” the captain called out.

-A small, orange-red sphere erupted from the Messenger’s forward torpedo tubes.
-Seconds later it detonated brightly against the larger vessel’s shields.
+A small, orange-red sphere erupted from one of Messenger’s forward torpedo tubes.
+Seconds later they detonated brightly against the larger vessel’s shields.

 “Only knocked her shields down ten percent, Captain.
 Should I fire another torpedo, or perhaps a spread?” asked Hillstrand.

 “Warp three and climbing, Captain,” Tucker informed him.
-“We can run up to nine point nine seven-five, but we can only maintain that speed for an hour.
+“We can run up to nine point nine seven-five, but we can only maintain that speed for twelve hours.
 Sovereigns max at 9.99, which they can maintain for thirty-six hours—if they go that fast we’ll never be able to catch them.”

-DeLuca sighed.
+Murphy sighed.
 He hated having to fire on another Federation ship, but there were members of his own crew aboard the Andromeda and she was flying away with them.
-“I’m aware of a Sovereign-class starship’s top speed, Miss Tucker.
+“I’m aware of a Sovereign-class starship’s top speed, Charlaine.
 You keep us close and I’ll worry about stopping her.”

 At least, he thought, she’s not firing back at us.